 {{report.department}} {{report.employee}}

-Add a table of contents:
+Finally, add a table of contents:

-to the main token and tag as H1:
+token and tagging it as H1:

 Sub TOCUpdate()